-In relation to the impairment of financial assets, IFRS 9 requires an expected credit loss model as opposed to an incurred credit loss model under IAS 39.
+In relation to the impairment of financial assets, an expected credit loss model is applied.
 The expected credit loss model requires the Group to account for expected credit losses and changes in those expected credit losses at each reporting date to reflect changes in credit risk since initial recognition of the financial assets.
-In other words, it is no longer necessary for a credit event to have occurred before credit losses are recognised.
-Specifically, IFRS 9 requires the Group to recognise a loss allowance for expected credit losses on: (1) Debt investments measured subsequently at amortised cost or at FVTOCI; (2) Lease receivables; (3) Trade receivables and contract assets; and (4) Financial guarantee contracts to which the impairment requirements of IFRS 9 apply.
+It is not necessary for a credit event to have occurred before credit losses are recognised.
+The Group recognises loss allowances for expected credit losses on Debt investments measured subsequently at amortised cost and on other receivables.

-In particular, IFRS 9 requires the Group to measure the loss allowance for a financial instrument at an amount equal to the lifetime expected credit losses (ECL) if the credit risk on that financial instrument has increased significantly since initial recognition, or if the financial instrument is a purchased or originated credit-impaired financial asset.
-However, if the credit risk on a financial instrument has not increased significantly since initial recognition (except for a purchased or originated credit-impaired financial asset), the Group is required to measure the loss allowance for that financial instrument at an amount equal to 12-months ECL.
-IFRS 9 also requires a simplified approach for measuring the loss allowance at an amount equal to lifetime ECL for trade receivables, contract assets and lease receivables in certain circumstances.
+The Group measures the loss allowance for a financial instrument at an amount equal to the lifetime expected credit losses (ECL) if the credit risk on that financial instrument has increased significantly since initial recognition, or if the financial instrument is a purchased or originated credit impaired financial asset.
+However, if the credit risk on a financial instrument has not increased significantly since initial recognition (except for a purchased or originated credit impaired financial asset), the Group is required to measure the loss allowance for that financial instrument at an amount equal to 12 months ECL.
+A simplified approach for measuring the loss allowance at an amount equal to lifetime ECL for trade and other receivables.